 Write your content with marketing in mind.
 Use powerful verbs, write to inspire, engage, and sell.
 Create a draft that you are satisfied with.

-Look through what you have written and evaluate which keywords you want to focus on for SEO.
-Another trick is to use Google’s related search to help you define key search terms and phrases that other people have searched for already.
-It can also help you discover new ideas that you might not have thought about before.
+Determine your keywords.
+Review what you have written and select the keywords on which you would like to focus for SEO.
+You can also use Google’s related search to help you define key search terms and phrases that people have searched for already and to discover new ideas.

 Revise content with keywords in mind.
 Revisit your draft and rethink pieces of it based on your selected keywords and phrases.
 Find ways to naturally weave these into your content.
 Make sure you are using Article Titles, Page Titles, and Meta Descriptions.

 Make sure your content is still excellent.
 After adding your keywords, review your content to ensure that it is still engaging and clearly communicating your message.
 It should be a healthy balance of compelling information and SEO rich content.